iwhite90/ScalaForTheInterested/chapters/Section05.md

 }
 ```

 Run your test and make sure that it passes, then we'll come back to this.
 It looks a little bit confusing, doesn't it.
 The first thing to say is that `=` doesn't mean equals in the way you learnt it at school.
-In maths we'd say `1 + 1 = 2`, which is testing that the left side is the same as the right side.
+In maths we'd say `1 + 1 = 2`, which is asserting that the left side is the same as the right side.
 In Scala (and many other programming languages) the `=` sign is used for assignment.
 It means *assign the value on the right hand side to the variable or method on the left hand side*.
 So `var millilitresOfMilk = 0` means assign the value 0 to the variable called millilitresOfMilk.
 In our `addMillilitresOfMilk` method, the first `=` means assign everything on the right hand side to the body of the method.
 It might look a little clearer if I rewrite it with the optional braces around the method body:

 ```
 def addMillilitresOfMilk(mls: Int) = {